 Governmental Affairs.
 MWA has an active governmental affairs committee that monitors and guides industry legislation, and helps build and maintain a favorable business climate for wineries in Maryland.

 Wine competitions.
-MWA sponsors two wine competitions — the Governor’s Cup and the Comptroller’s Cup, open only to MWA members and associate members.
+MWA sponsors two wine competitions — the Governor’s Cup and the Comptroller’s Cup, open only to MWA members and in-planning members.

 Association Staff.
 The MWA staff works for the Board – helping to further marketing, legislative and other agendas throughout the year.